Nashik Road: Air

 Nashik Road hosts Nashik Airport (operated in conjunction with the Indian Air Force), offering a 50 minute flight to Mumbai.

 Tourism

-Muktidham and Bhaktidham is a marble temple complex honouring various Hindu deities.
-Mhasoba Mandir at Andha sala, also known as Temple of Bell, is a Shri Icchamani Ganesh Temple at the Upnagar area of Nashik Road.
-The city railway station is located in Nashik Road.
-The Shrine of the Infant Jesus is located there.
-This shrine houses an idol of Infant Jesus, which is only found elsewhere in Yugoslavia.

 A fair is held each February to honor the religious idol.
 Triambakeshwar, one of the most notable holy sites of India, is near Nashik.
 Triambakeshwar is one of the twelve Jyotirlingas in India.
 It is sacred for multiple reasons.
 Godavari river originates from this place.
 It is a place of Tri-Sandhya Gayatri.
 It is the birthplace of Lord Ganesha.
 It is a place of the first Nath of Nath Sampradaya consisting of Gorakhnath and others.
 Nivrittinath was made to imbibe the holy knowledge by his Guru Gahininath there.
 Nivrittinath made his brothers and sister attain the self by his preaching there.

-Education

-Educational institutions include Ryan International School, St. Xaviers High School, St. Philomena's Convent High School, Ashoka Universal School, Purushottam English School, K.N.
-Kela Progressive, R.J.C.
-Bytco Girls School, Kothari Kanya Shala, Jairambhai, and K. J. Mehta, Bytco College of Commerce, Science and Arts,M.s Gosavi Polytechnic (Bytco College Campus),S. V. K. T. College (popularly known as Bhatia College & Bytco Campus), Matoshree College of Engineering, and the research center Eklahare Nashik.

-Economy

-The India Security Press (the National treasury press) was the biggest employer in Nashik Road for many decades, until the late eighties, when the service-based economy started to thrive.
-The existence of the India Security Press provided employment to thousands of residents and spawned the surrounding economy.
-It also kept the green canopy in the city protected.
-It has an adjoining Gymkhana and a large playground, which is a favorite games/exercise spot for children and adults.

-The government began creating IT parks in Nashik Road.
-Industries include Mahindra & Mahindra, an automobile industry based out of the region.
-MICO Bosch is located at Satpur.
-Hindustan Aeronautics Limited is a fighter aircraft manufacturing company in the Ojhar, a mere 20 km from Nashik at east side.